worklifesg/Deep-Learning-Specialization/README.md

 * Output results are written in text file (.txt)
 * The illustrations are saved as eps and using latex, each documentation is created as .pdf

-## Introduction to Deep Learning & Neural Networks with Keras
+## Introduction to Deep Learning and Neural Networks with Keras

 This course focuses on the concept of Deep Learning using the idea of Artificial Neural Networks (ANN).
 Along with fundamental concepts, ANN techniques such as Forward Propagation, Gradient Descent, Backpropagation, Vanishing Gradient, Activation Functions are explained in this course.
 There are 5 modules in this course.